stephan-nordnes-eriksen/event_aggregator/README.md

 # EventAggregator

 #### Note: This is a very early release and subject to many changes.
-It is currently not tested propperly, and there are several issues ranging from potential dead-locks to upcoming refactoring.
+There are several issues ranging from potential dead-locks and more.
+See issues for more detalis.

 The 'event_aggregator' gem is a gem for using the event aggregator pattern in Ruby.